grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

 ### 5.3 [Decision] Allow Windows drive C to continue to be encrypted with BitLocker?

-What does full disk encryption (such as BitLocker) do?
+What does full disk encryption (FDE) such as BitLocker do?

 - If your laptop is lost or stolen, and if a person who has possession of your laptop does not know your login and cannot discover your login